-The overheat sensor is used to measure the temperature of the furnace inner casing.
-The heater will automatically shut down if the sensor detects overheating due to a lack of water or other problems.
+The overheat sensor is used to measure the temperature of the heater's inner casing.
+The heater will shut down automatically if a fault is sensed, to prevent overheating.
+The most common causes are insufficient coolant in the furnace cavity, or the water pump has stopped circulating.